beyersmann-lab/beyersmannlab/content/home/description.md

   <!-- Description Text: Apply the "description-text" class here -->
   <p class="description-text">
-    <a href="https://beyersmannlab.cogscience.org/author/associate-professor-elisabeth-lisi-beyersmann/" target="_blank">Associate Professor Elisabeth (Lisi) Beyersmann</a> and her team at the <a href="https://www.mq.edu.au/about/about-the-university/our-faculties/medicine-and-health-sciences/departments-and-centres/department-of-psychology" target="_blank">School of Psychological Sciences, Macquarie University,</a> investigate the cognitive underpinnings of language processing, particularly in understanding reading and reading development.
-Their research explores language processing in both children and adults, using behavioural, neuropsychological, and neurophysiological techniques like MEG, EEG, and eye-tracking.
+    <a href="https://beyersmannlab.cogscience.org/author/associate-professor-elisabeth-lisi-beyersmann/">Associate Professor Elisabeth (Lisi) Beyersmann</a> and her team at the <a href="https://www.mq.edu.au/about/about-the-university/our-faculties/medicine-and-health-sciences/departments-and-centres/department-of-psychology" target="_blank">School of Psychological Sciences, Macquarie University,</a> investigate the cognitive underpinnings of language processing, particularly in understanding the processes involved in reading and reading development.
+Their research explores language processing in both children and adults, using behavioural, neuropsychological, and neurophysiological techniques including MEG, EEG, and eye-tracking.
   </p>

   <!-- Image Section -->